VOLUME 2, PART 2: THE LATE CHORALE CANTATAS.

-A particular oddity of these later chorale cantatas is that in over a half of them the chorale stanzas are set with no inserted additional lines of text. (a list of the nine cantatas which Bach set in this manner may be found at the end of the essay on C 97: vol 2, chapter 59).
+A particular oddity of these later chorale cantatas is that in half of them the chorale stanzas are set with no inserted additional lines of text. (a list of the total of nine cantatas which Bach set in this manner may be found at the end of the essay on C 97: vol 2, chapter 59).
 There are only three earlier works thus assembled: C 4, one of the earliest cantatas, C 107 from the second cycle and C 129 from the third.
 It is possible that initially Bach found the limitation frustrating because the verses were not always flexible enough to allow him to choose, as he might wish, between chorus, aria and recitative settings.

 Modern research has dated several of these works with reasonable accuracy, although in a number of cases little is known for certain about their original functions.
 Nevertheless, we must be grateful that they have survived and can still be enjoyed today.
 Not all are well known to the Bach-loving public; but they should be.
 Each is a masterpiece in itself, revealing something more of the complex mind and compositional processes of this greatest of composers of music for the Christian Church.